christrain91/storyteq-design-document/index.md

 * Returns:
   * `APIGatewayProxyResponseEvent`: The response to send

-The handleRequest function should determine the type of request is it a request to shorten/redirect/get and invoke the neccessary class methods to do so.
+The handleRequest function should determine the type of request is it a request to shorten/redirect/get and invoke the necessary class methods to do so.

 ## Factories

 ### URLStoreFactory

-This factory is resposible for creating an instance of the class we'll use for persisting the URLs in the the application, initially this will just be an instance of the URLDynamoDBStore, this approach allows us to switch database technologies simply by switching the class that we create an instance of.
+This factory is responsible for creating an instance of the class we'll use for persisting the URLs in the the application, initially this will just be an instance of the URLDynamoDBStore, this approach allows us to switch database technologies simply by switching the class that we create an instance of.

 Methods: